inlets/inlets-pro/README.md

 ## What is this?

 Inlets Pro is an L4 TCP load-balancer which can be used to forward TCP traffic over a websocket.

 It is well suited to forward traffic from a VM on the Internet to a private or development Kubernetes cluster.

+You can get incoming networking (ingress) to any:

+* machine running Linux, Windows or MacOS
+* Kubernetes cluster
+* VM or Docker container

+For example, rather than terminating TLS at the edge of the tunnel, inlets-pro can forward the TLS traffic on port `443` directly to your host, where you can run a reverse proxy inside your network.
+At any time you can disconnect and reconnect the tunnel or even delete the remote VM without loosing your TLS certificate since it's stored locally.

 ## Installation